AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 ## Hardware - EP

-The [RoboMaster EP](https://www.dji.com/cn/robomaster-ep) is an autonomous vehicle platform equipped with a 4 axis palletizing robot arm and an encircling gripper for flexible gripping action, inspired from DJI's annual RoboMaster robotics competition.
-It provides Mecanum wheel omnidirectional movement, fast wireless data link system including realtime video stream, and open sdk for further development and programming.
+The [RoboMaster EP](https://www.dji.com/cn/robomaster-ep) is an autonomous vehicle platform equipped with a 4-axis palletizing robot arm and an encircling gripper for flexible gripping action, inspired by DJI's annual RoboMaster robotics competition.
+It provides Mecanum wheel omnidirectional movement, a fast wireless data link system including a real-time video stream, and an open SDK for further development and programming.

-In order to match the theme of Sim2Real, we equip the RoboMaster EP with an external computing platform (NUC), as well as additional sensors including **onboard lidar** and **RGB-D cameras** for the purposes of better perception of the environment.
+In order to match the theme of Sim2Real, we equip the RoboMaster EP with an external computing platform (NUC), as well as additional sensors, including **onboard lidar** and **RGB-D cameras**, for better perception of the environment.

-An external computing platform is also prepared to communicate with EPs through RoboMaster EP SDK.
-This platform is dedicated to run real applications in both simulated and real environments.
+An external computing platform is also prepared to communicate with EPs through the RoboMaster EP SDK.
+This platform is dedicated to running real applications in both simulated and real environments.

 ![group](assets/group.png)

-The specification of the equipped NUC is listed as follow:
+The specifications of the equipped NUC are listed as follows:

 | Model      | CPU        | RAM     | SSD     |
 |  :--------------------: | :----------------------: | :----------------------: | :----------------------: |